Paul-Daly366/IoT-Project/README.md

 ------------------------------------------------------------------------------
 Update 8: Finished main code loop

 After deciding to cut the DFRobot heartrate sensor, and INMP441 sound sensor, I have finished up the main code loop.
 Last things to do are to add in Fetch API and ThingSpeak.
+I will still be getting data from the cut sensors through ThingSpeak, but they will not feature in the main loop.

 Main code loop: TODO - WRITE OUT